-Line 28 - Enter the cost of qualified clean-fuel vehicle refueling property placed in service in New York State during the tax year for which a deduction is allowed under section 179A of the IRC.
+Line 28 - Enter the cost of qualified clean-fuel vehicle refueling property placed in service in New York State during the tax year for which a deduction is allowed under IRC section 179A.

 For New York State purposes, the cost is not limited by the federal expense limits of IRC section 179A(b)(2), and the credit may be allowed even if some or all of the cost is expensed under IRC section 179.